metalcarratt/ministry/ls/Leviticus/readme.md

 The law of the sin offering
 - [Message 25](msg25.md) - the "rule of the new creation"; holy, based on burnt offering, eaten in a holy place, making us holy, the need to be broken (and others)

+The law of the tresspass offering
+- [Message 26](msg26.md) - the law of the new life; if we minister Christ to others we will also enjoy Him

+The law of the peace offering
+- [Message 27](msg27.md) - thanksgiving and vow or freewill offering

+## The consecration of the priests
+- [Message 28](msg28.md) - consecration - washed, clothed, anointed, hands filled
+- [Message 29](msg29.md) - the burnt offering and sin offering offered daily; the blood on the ears, thumb and toe